tabiya-tech/tabiya-livelihoods-classifier/inference/README.md

 - **`tokens`**: The specific part of the input text that was identified as an entity of the right category.
 - **`retrieved`**: A list of related names or ESCO codes retrieved from the reference sets.
 These items represent the most similar entities or concepts based on the embeddings and similarity calculations.

-This structured output enables the application to not only identify key entities within a job description but also to link these entities to a broader taxonomy, facilitating better understanding and categorization of the information.
+This structured output enables the application to not only identify key entities within a job description but also to link these entities to the ESCO taxonomy, facilitating better understanding and categorization of the information.